-We see outbound marketing everywhere in our daily life.
-It helps organizations to be aware of their brand.
+We see outbound marketing everywhere in our daily life and It helps organizations to be aware of their brand.

 So They use different marketing strategies for different purposes.